What-Should-I-Eat/WSIE/ReadMe.md

 What Should I Eat? is a web and iOS mobile application dedicated to assisting people with dietary restrictions with finding diverse food to make and eat.

 ## Run the Web Application Version
+After cloning, run `npm install` in the root, client, and server directories.

 Ensure Docker Desktop is available.
 Use the following commands to run the application in the root directory:

 `docker compose build`